braginxv/netgym/README.md

            if (response.getCode() == HttpsURLConnection.HTTP_OK) {
                // use image content here, e.g. save it to file using response.getContent() } else {
-               report about server response overwize
+               // report about server response
            }
        });
    });